wgseligman/GramsSim/README.md

 Some things to consider:

-   - You can speed up the simulation considerably by letting turning on multi-threaded running.
+   - You can speed up the simulation considerably by turning on multi-threaded running.
 To do this, supply the number of threads to use via the `-t` or `--nthreads` option; e.g.,

       `./gramsg4 --nthreads 4`